Valgus alignment of feet in children. Flat valgus foot deformity - we are looking for a good orthopedist. How to diagnose hallux valgus in a child

 Degrees

-The difference in degrees in hallux valgus depends on the angle that changes between the first toe and the bone (connective, metatarsal).
+The difference in degrees of hallux valgus depends on the angle that changes between the first toe and the bone (connective, metatarsal).

-At the first degree, in the intertarsal angle, there is an increase in joint deformity (sesamoid ligaments are too mobile), subluxation of the foot occurs.
+In the first degree, there is an increase in joint deformation in the intermetatarsal angle (the sesamoid ligaments are too mobile), and subluxation of the foot occurs.

-With the second degree of hallux valgus, there is a further displacement of the tendons and joints on the thumb.
+With the second degree of hallux valgus, further displacement of the tendons and joints on the big toe occurs.

-Deformity of the 3rd degree (regardless of the factor that turned out to be the main one) occurs due to the fact that the bone and connective tissues in this zone are vulnerable and rather weak, they do not cope well with a significant functional load.
+Deformation of the 3rd degree (regardless of the factor that turned out to be the main one) occurs due to the fact that the bone and connective tissues in this zone they are vulnerable and quite weak, they do not cope well with significant functional load.

 Symptoms

-Signs of flat valgus deformity of the foot are as follows:
+Signs of flat valgus foot deformity are as follows:

-• A clear visual cosmetic defect - the joint significantly increases in size, sticks out to the side, is located perpendicular to the axis of the foot, and the toe itself turns out into reverse side, inside (video); there is a so-called varus installation of the foot.
+• An obvious visual cosmetic defect - the joint significantly increases in size, protrudes to the side, is located perpendicular to the axis of the foot, and the toe itself is turned in reverse side, inside (video); the so-called varus position of the foot is observed.

-• Accompany symptomatic manifestations of flat valgus pathology and flat feet, severe chronic bursitis, as well as deforming arthrosis, affecting the metatarsophalangeal joints.
+• Accompanying symptomatic manifestations of flat valgus pathology and flat feet, severe chronic bursitis, as well as deforming arthrosis, affecting the metatarsophalangeal joints.

 Diagnostics

-For the correct selection of the treatment of valgus, the prevention of the disease ( physical exercise, gymnastics, massage), as well as preventing it further development requires timely and thorough examination of the patient.
+For the correct selection of treatment for valgus, prevention of the disease ( physical exercise, gymnastics, massage), as well as preventing it further development, a timely and thorough examination of the patient is required.

-To specify valgus, the doctor makes X-ray feet in 3 projections - this way it is possible to identify which of the 3 degrees of development of hallux valgus deformity in a patient, and also to clarify whether he has additional concomitant pathologies, such as aseptic necrosis, cyst, arthritis, inflammatory pathology periosteum, etc.
+To specify valgus, the doctor does X-ray feet in 3 projections - this way you can identify which of the 3 degrees of development of hallux valgus the patient has, and also clarify whether he has additional concomitant pathologies, such as aseptic necrosis, cyst, arthritis, inflammatory pathology periosteum, etc.

-If the corresponding symptoms (photo) are detected, the doctor applies treatment (orthopedic insoles, corrective exercises, gymnastics, massage), which helps, if not to cure the valgus, then at least correct its manifestations.
+If appropriate symptoms are identified (photo), the doctor applies treatment (orthopedic insoles, corrective exercises, gymnastics, massage), which helps, if not cure valgus, then at least correct its manifestations.

 Treatment